devvmg/MiranGo-Library/README.md

 <br>

 <h6>Color Class:</h6>
-<p>- You can use the other colors mentioned above to colour your button!</p>
+<p>- You can use the other colors previously mentioned to colour your button!</p>

 ---